 In addition to population growth, degree completions across the Region increased by more than 5,000 graduates in the past five years.

 COMPLETIONS BY ACADEMIC YEAR IN THE REGION

-DIVERSITY The Rowen Region has a diverse workforce and talent pipeline.
+UNMATCHED The Rowen Region's workforce and talent pipeline is unlike any other in the state.